 Undoubtedly, maintenance and standard common charges will increase over time due to inflation.
 The cost for items such as salaries and repairs naturally go up as time passes.
 However, it is essential to understand the reserve fund.
 This is a building’s rainy day fund.
 Beyond creating annual operating budgets, the board should have a capital budget to understand the cost of replacing big-ticket items over time.
 These include replacing the roof and the lobby flooring.

 There are some rules of thumb, such as having three to six months of maintenance/common charges; you should check a building’s reputation for being well-managed.
 Ideally, a portion of your monthly fee goes towards the reserve fund.

 If the reserve fund is inadequate; you may be charged with the special assessment.
 This can occur if major repairs need to be completed.
 Unfortunately, this creates an expensive surprise.
 Building assessments are typically paid off over time by adding the amount to your monthly maintenance/common charges.

 Reviewing a building’s financial statements can uncover details to determine its financial health and help you learn if the reserve fund is adequate or whether your fees are going to go up substantially in the future (or face a special assessment).
 You can also check the history to see how fast the monthly fee has gone up.

 New York City buyers are astute and will pick up on higher fees due to a building’s financials not being in great shape.
 This will lead to a longer sales process and lower price when you are ready to sell compared to a similar unit in a well-run building.

-Maintenance and common charge fees are non-negotiable.
+Maintenance and standard common charge fees are non-negotiable.
 It is not a source of profitability for your building, however.
 It is merely the cost to run the building.
-These can be offset by income generating operations, such as rent for commercial space, parking fees, and coin-operated laundries.
+These can be offset, by income generating operations, such as rent for commercial space, parking fees, and coin-operated laundries.